 I have placed her in warm water and she had no problems preening.
 Though she seems to keep pulling at Her feathers underneath.

 She is eating.

-I have never done a vent exam so I am leary to do that though I will if needed, I just don't want to do any damage.
+I have never done a vent exam so I am leary to do that though I will, I just don't want to do any damage.

 We have no vets in the area that will take ducks.

-I included a frontal picture , a lower body picture,a picture of her most recent poo,She had peas last night so this morning it was green and not brown and now she passed the white and clear poo. and in the picture of me holding her, my fingers are placed on either side of a hard lump (maybe egg?), you can see the placement of it, though obviously when she stands it appears much farther down the body, and I can shift it a little though I don't want to in case it causes damage or pain.
+I included a frontal picture , a lower body picture,a picture of her most recent poo,She had peas last night so this time it was green and not brown. and in the picture of me holding her, my fingers are placed on either side of a hard lump (maybe egg?), you can see the placement of it, though obviously when she stands it appears much farther down the body, and I can shift it a little though I don't want to in case it causes damage or pain.